MarcoReidelbach/MaRDMO-Plugin/README.md

 # MaRDMO

-This repository contains a questionnaire and an Export/Query Plugin for the [Research Datamanagement Organizer](https://rdmorganiser.github.io/) developed within Task Area 4 "Interdisciplinary Mathematics" of the [Mathematical Research Data Initiative](https://www.mardi4nfdi.de/about/mission) (MaRDI).
+This repository contains a questionnaire and an Export/Query Plugin for the [Research Datamanagement Organizer](https://rdmorganiser.github.io/) (RDMO) developed within Task Area 4 "Interdisciplinary Mathematics" of the [Mathematical Research Data Initiative](https://www.mardi4nfdi.de/about/mission) (MaRDI).

 The questionnaire allows a standardized documentation of interdisciplinary workflows related to mathematics, where the connection to "real" experiments or theoretical approaches, like simulations, is possible and desired.